DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 	- Mark and Moto used to be friends/allies.
 He believes he can be redeemed.
 Mark was driven by the loss of his family.
 - Moto pulls out a fancy notebook which has a picture of the book Zadas pulled out of Horus.
 - Mark and Zadas left their planet along with the god with it.
 They took the book along with it.
+- Linneaus said Horus was his first real friend.
+He noticed a strange look upon Axis's face. **Utilize this to build tension between these two.**

 *Short Rest*